qouteall/qouteall-blog/blog/2025/About circular reference.md

 ![](circular/deadlock_one.drawio.png)

+These code examples are simplified.
+In real-world applications, the deadlock is often not obvious.
+The locking operations may be hidden by abstractions.

+Also, in production environments, deadlocks often rarely trigger (the frequently-triggered ones are caught during testing).
+Sometimes retrying can solve deadlock, but it may cause livelock explained below.

 ## Lock-free deadlock

 Deadlock can also happen when there is no explicit lock.
 I call it **lock-free deadlock**.
 (The naming is similar to "[serverless servers](https://vercel.com/blog/serverless-servers-node-js-with-in-function-concurrency)", "constant variables" and "[unnamed namespaces](https://en.cppreference.com/w/cpp/language/namespace.html#Unnamed_namespaces)".)